 The Weekly Assignments are a mix of Insight Papers from your readings, Practical Activities applying what you learned, and Interview Reports from your conversations with business leaders, managers, and entrpreneurs.

 Your assignments for the Multicultural, Leadership, and Spiritual Integration tracks are due on Thursday.

-Your assignments for the Entrepreneurship or Business Management tracks are due on Saturday.
+Your assignments for the Business track are due on Saturday.

 Your interactions with the assignments submitted by your classmates are due on Monday.

 In Week 8 of each course: